highscrren-dotcom/paperhands/docs/classes/LiveUtils.md

 Returns the total number of base-asset units currently held in the position.

 Includes units from all DCA entries.
-Returns null if no pending signal exists.
+Throws if no pending signal exists.

 ### getPositionInvestedCost